ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 #### Field Button

 Selects can be empty by default or have a default selection from the menu.
 Empty selects should include placeholder text that propts the end-user to select an option from the menu.
 Placeholder text should always follow the pattern "Select [thing(s)]", for example "Select country".
-Ellipses are not needed.
-Use sentence casing.
+Ellipses are not needed for the placeholder (unless long enough to truncate).
+Use sentence casing for the placeholder.

 ![ ](spec-images/select-4.png)

-#### Menu & Menu Items
+#### Menu & List Options

 A list of options to select, displayed as an open state.
-Order menu items alphabetically by default, unless another ordering will provide value to the end-user.
-Keep the menu item text concise as possible, limited to a single line of text.
+Order list options alphabetically by default, unless another ordering will provide value to the end-user.
+Keep the list option text concise as possible, limited to a single line of text.
 Use sentence casing.

 ![ ](spec-images/select-5.png)

 > NOTE: NEED VISUAL DESIGN GUIDANCE FOR ICON SIZES, WHAT CAN BE USED AS AN ICON, ETC.

-In addition to text, menu items can include an icon to the left of the text, which also appears in the field button when selected.
+In addition to text, list options can include an icon to the left of the text, which also appears in the field button when selected.
 Icons should only be used when they provide more immediate communication to the user than the text.
-Do not include icons unless all menu items have an icon.
+Do not include icons unless all list options have an icon.

 ![ ](spec-images/select-7.png)